Your dietary plan

 It is the same as in other hereditary protein catabolism diseases and you need to learn and understand it in order to understand it better.
 (See your treatment guide).
 There are some special features:

-• Prohibited foods remain prohibited because they are too rich in protein;
+- Prohibited foods remain prohibited because they are too rich in protein;

-• The controlled foods are represented by infant milk, (certain dairy products, depending on the child’s tolerance and above all his age), vegetables and fruit and are quantified using a system of equivalence chosen by the dietetic team, for example in valine or protein equivalence, knowing that 1 part of valine represents 25mg of valine (and 1 part of protein represents 1 or 2g of vegetable protein, depending on the care centre).
+- The controlled foods are represented by infant milk, (certain dairy products, depending on the child’s tolerance and above all his age), vegetables and fruit and are quantified using a system of equivalence chosen by the dietetic team, for example in valine or protein equivalence, knowing that 1 part of valine represents 25mg of valine (and 1 part of protein represents 1 or 2g of vegetable protein, depending on the care centre).

 In infancy, most of the natural protein intake (individually tested tolerance) will be given in the form of infant milk, especially if enteral feeding is required.

-• It is preferable to use a low protein infant formula as the daily protein tolerance is usually low, with the remainder given as small meals of vegetables and fruit, due to the child’s poor appetite.
+- It is preferable to use a low protein infant formula as the daily protein tolerance is usually low, with the remainder given as small meals of vegetables and fruit, due to the child’s poor appetite.
 Low protein foods are allowed ad libitum (but often only in small amounts due to low appetite).
 To obtain sufficient energy, the diet will often be supplemented with maltodextrin and oil (or already reconstituted carbohydrate-lipid products), possibly added to the enteral nutrition.

-• Your child may be prescribed amino acid mixes without Valine, Isoleucine, Methionine and Threonine but this is not systematic and depends on the age and biological results.
+Cysteine, glycine and tyrosine may be indispensable for certain populations mixes without Valine, Isoleucine, Methionine and Threonine but this is not systematic and depends on the age and biological results. - Continuous flow enteral nutrition, via nutripump, is often required and is usually managed by the parents at home.

 The insertion of a gastric tube is a procedure that may seem aggressive, especially for parents, even if you understand that it is essential.
 You will be helped by the nurses on the ward before the first outing, and then, if you wish, by nurses at home.
 It is important that you can quickly become autonomous.